Updated on June 20, 2025

 - Pseudomonas aeruginosa

-Viral or infectious conjunctivitis is caused by a virus.
-Herpes Simplex Virus (HSV) and adenovirus are the most common causes.
+Adenoviral conjunctivitis is caused by adenovirus.
 Adenoviral conjunctivitis is extremely contagious, and caregivers should use extreme caution and keep their hands clean to prevent the virus from spreading to others.

-Symptoms of neonatal conjunctivitis usually appear within one day to two weeks after birth.
+The symptoms of neonatal conjunctivitis usually appear within the first day to two weeks after birth.
+Common symptoms include:

 - Redness in the eye